-Once you have your squash sliced up, toss it into a large bowl and drizzle with 1 Tbsp of olive oil, 3 Tbsp of minced fresh rosemary (about 5 sprigs worth), 1 Tbsp garlic powder and fresh black pepper to taste.
+Once you have your squash sliced up, toss it into a large bowl and drizzle with 1 tablespoon of olive oil, 3 tablespoon of minced fresh rosemary (about 5 sprigs worth), 1 tablespoon garlic powder and fresh black pepper to taste.
 Mix so that all of the squash fries are coated.

 Preheat your oven to 400 degrees then line a large baking sheet (or two, if needed) with foil.
 Spray with cooking spray then spread the seasoned fries out in a single layer.

 Roast for 20 minutes then flip and roast for another 20 minutes, or until browned and crispy.

 While the fries are baking you can prep your magic sauce!
-Into a small bowl add ½ C of thousand island dressing, 2 cloves of minced garlic (this is to taste, so feel free to use more or less, as desired!), 1 ½ Tbsp minced fresh parsley (about 6 stems worth), and 1 Tbsp of smoked paprika.
+Into a small bowl add ½ C of thousand island dressing, 2 cloves of minced garlic (this is to taste, so feel free to use more or less, as desired!), 1 ½ tablespoon minced fresh parsley (about 6 stems worth), and 1 tablespoon of smoked paprika.
 Mix well then refrigerate until fries are done.

 Serve the fries with the magic sauce and enjoy!
 You can reheat any leftovers by placing on a baking sheet and broiling until crispy again!Another idea for this recipe is to cube the butternut squash and use it in place of the potatoes in these Loaded Breakfast Bowls!!Print